Upcoming Sissy Farenthold Reproductive Justice Defense Project Events

 Previous Sissy Farenthold Reproductive Justice Defense Project Events

-1. Isabel Jaramillo Sierra, Professor of Law at Universidad de los Andes in Bogotá, will outline the feminist strategies that contributed to the decriminalization of abortion in Argentina, Colombia, and Mexico.
-She will contrast those “old feminisms” with “new” feminist approaches more inclined toward social media, arguing for the need to bridge gaps between old and new feminisms to continue to work toward reproductive justice.
-Neville Hoad, Associate Professor of English and co-director of the Rapoport Center, will respond.
+6. Isabel Jaramillo Sierra, Professor of Law at Universidad de los Andes in Bogotá, outlined the feminist strategies that contributed to the decriminalization of abortion in Argentina, Colombia, and Mexico.
+She contrasted those “old feminisms” with “new” feminist approaches more inclined toward social media, arguing for the need to bridge gaps between old and new feminisms to continue to work toward reproductive justice.
+Neville Hoad, Associate Professor of English and co-director of the Rapoport Center, responded.

-2. Using a disability justice lens, Robyn Powell, Professor of Law at Stetson University College of Law, will argue that Dobbs v.
+7. Using a disability justice lens, Robyn Powell, Professor of Law at Stetson University College of Law, argued that Dobbs v.
 Jackson Women’s Health Organization exacerbates a paradox for disabled people: they may be forced to bear children but subsequently denied the opportunity to rear them because of laws, policies, and practices that assume incompetence among disabled parents.
-Julie Minich, Associate Professor of English at UT Austin, will respond.
+Julie Minich, Associate Professor of English at UT Austin, responded.

-3. Join If/When/How, EC4EC, and Students for Planned Parenthood for a presentation to answer your questions about what reproductive rights you have as a Texan and how to access confidential, accurate, and legal reproductive health resources.
+8. If/When/How, EC4EC, and Students for Planned Parenthood presented on Texans' reproductive rights and how to access confidential, accurate, and legal reproductive health resources.

 Professor Ocen's talk highlighted the racialized and gendered ways that incapacitation, or the idea of removing dangerous people from society, has been used to regulate the bodies and reproductive capacities of marginalized women.
 Specifically, through the “incapacitation of motherhood,” people in women's prisons are alienated from their children, denied reproductive care, humiliated during pregnancy and postpartum recovery, and in some cases, sterilized.
 It explored ways to contest these practices through both law and social movements, including prison abolition, informed by the principles of reproductive justice.
 Nessette Falu, Assistant Professor in the Department of African and African Diaspora Studies, responded.